Fractional diffusion without disorder in two dimensions: Continuum description: Height mapping and diffusion in logarithmic potential

 This involoves a so-called height model, obtained via a mapping (familiar from frustrated magnetism) to a interface represented by a scalar height function $h(\bm{r})$.
 Crucially, this fluctuates due to residual entropy of the ice or dimer manifold of states.
 The resulting action for this coarse-grained field theory is

-where $K$ is the stiffness of the height field and the additional terms are irrelevant (in the RG sense) for the critical (rough) phase corresponding to the critical correlations in the ice-manifold (or dimer model).
-The presence of a spin-flip defect or two monomers, corresponds to vortex-antivortex pairs (screw dislocations) in the height model.
-More importantly, in two dimensions, the interaction between a vortex and anti-vortex is then given by an attractive potential V(r) = $K \rm{ln}(r/a)/\pi$ \cite{chalkernotes}, where the coefficient of the logarithmic potential arises from a combination of the height stiffness and the burgers vector of the defect (defect charge).
+where $K$ is the stiffness of the height field and the additional terms are irrelevant (in the RG sense) for the critical (rough) phase corresponding to the critical ground state correlations in the ice-manifold (or dimer model) \cite{chalkernotes}.
+The presence of a monopole, corresponds to vortex-antivortex pairs (screw dislocations) in the height model.
+More importantly, in two dimensions, the interaction between a vortex and anti-vortex is then given by an attractive potential V(r) = $K \rm{ln}(r/a)/\pi$ \cite{chalkernotes}, where the coefficient of the regularized logarithmic potential arises from a combination of the height stiffness and the burgers vector of the defect (defect charge).
 This potential is purely entropic in nature.

-Such an analysis makes the difference between plaquette flips and the presence of a monomer clear: while plaquette flips affect the height of only neighbouring plaquettes, a monomer (fractionalized defect) has a non-local effect through the logarithmic potential.
+Such an analysis makes the difference between plaquette flips and the presence of a monopole clear: while plaquette flips affect the height of only neighbouring plaquettes, a monopole (fractionalized defect) has a non-local effect through the logarithmic potential.
 Moreover, the macroscopic dynamics of our defect can be expressed as a Langevin equation with a logarithmic potential.
 Exact solutions of the respective Fokker-Planck equations have been obtained using tools such as infinite covariant densities \cite{Kesslerdiff,dechant2011solution}.
 The mean-squared displacement scales as $\langle r^2 \rangle \sim t^{1.5-K/\pi}$.
-From exact results of the ice model on the square lattice, we know that, $K = 2\pi/3$ and hence $\langle r^2 \rangle \sim t^{0.83}$, in good agreement with numerics in Figs. \ref{Fig2}(a), \ref{fig3}(c) and the analysis in the previous section.
+From exact results of the ice model ground state correlations on the square lattice, we know that, $K = 2\pi/3$ and hence $\langle r^2 \rangle \sim t^{0.83}$, in good agreement with numerics in Figs. \ref{Fig2}(a), \ref{fig3}(c) and the analysis in the previous section.
 A similar exponent has been obtained from a scaling ansatz and a phenomenological consideration of the different types of noise in the ice-manifold \cite{nisoli2021color}.

 Moreover, diffusion in a logarithmic potential is an extremely rich problem, since as noted initially by Bray \cite{Braylog}, the noise term in the Langevin equation is \textit{exactly marginal} in the renormalization group sense.
 This leads to tunable (discussed in next section) dynamical exponents for subdiffusion in the long-time limit as we see in Fig. \ref{Fig2}(b).
 Most importantly, the dynamical exponent depends on the coefficient of the logarithmic potential, which in turn depends on static correlations of the ground state.
 If instead of a logarithmic potential one had a power-law potential, as in three-dimensional spin ice, then in the asymptotic limit one would recover standard diffusion (in the absence of any fine-tuning).